-The high altitude and winter conditions will make your group hungry.
+The high altitude and winter conditions will help make your group extra-hungry.
 Plan substantial, high-energy, hearty meals to keep the energy level at its peak.
-Keep liquids available (both hot and cold) available at all times.
-Cooking pots and serving utensils are available for use in food preparation; however, we prefer that you bring your own plates, cups, bowls, and eating utensils.
+Keep liquids (both hot and cold) available at all times.
+Cooking pots and pans, serving utensils and coffee makers are available for use in food and drink preparation; however, we prefer that you bring your own personal plates, cups, bowls, and eating utensils.
 All food and garbage must be taken out by your group.
 There is no garbage service during the off-season.
 Be sure to bring cleaning supplies for the kitchen and bathrooms.
 All areas must be left in clean condition before you depart.